There are numerous types of attribution models. You’ll want to choose a model that best fits your needs.

 Whenever you start the process of picking a new attribution model, remember to test how that model matches your overall approach to Google Ads.
 You want to see if it drives more value or more conversions and then decide if you’ve made the right choice.

-If you have enough conversions to qualify, consider using data-driven attribution
+If you have enough conversions to qualify, then consider using data-driven attribution (DDA)

 Choosing the right attribution model is a big decision, and it’s sometimes best to let the numbers do the talking.
 That’s where data-driven attribution can step in.
 A data-driven approach takes the guesswork out of choosing a model.